massoncheg/forgejo-docs/developer/WORKFLOW.md

 commit because there would be no convenient way to know why and how it happened when browing the commit history.

+To improve the readability of the git history, pull requests to stable branches are rebased on top of the branch instead of being merged.
+It saves one merge commit and creates a linear history.

 ## Feature branches

 All _Feature branches_ are based on the {vX.Y/,}forgejo-development branch which provides development tools and documentation.